-Ryanair attendant Mary Costello has revealed she’s ready to swap the glamour of international airline travel, for better working conditions as a registration agent at a refugee camp.
+Ryanair attendant Mary Costello is ready to swap the glamour of international airline travel, for better working conditions as a registration agent at a refugee camp.

 “Concern told me I had the perfect skill set for processing weary, frightened and dehydrated people who have been forced to stand in line for hours”, Mary said, “worried they’ve lost everything while trying to console their crying children?”